NunoFrazao/NunoFrazao/README.md

 # 💫 About Me:
-🔭 I am currently working at NETmanage SA as a full-stack developer<br>🌱 I am currently working on a mobile app using React Native and Django + a website using React and MongoDB for database
+🔭 I am currently working at NETmanage SA as a full-stack developer<br>🌱 I am currently working on a website using React and MongoDB for database

 # 💻 Tech Stack: